Thor-Ragnarok/VCPlayerBot/README.md

 - `/stop` to stop the streaming of song
 - `/pause` to pause the stream
 - `/resume` to resume the playback.
-- Inline search is also supported.
+- use /start command in Group For Youtube Inline search supported.

 ## Requirements